portworx/px-docs/run-with-k8s.md

 keywords: portworx, PX-Developer, container, Kubernetes, storage
 sidebar: home_sidebar
 ---
 You can use Portworx to implement storage for Kubernetes pods.
-Portworx pools your servers' capacity and is deployed as a container.
-This section describes how to install PX-Developer on each server.
+Portworx pools your servers capacity and turns your servers or cloud instances into converged, highly available compute and storage nodes.
+This section describes how to deploy PX within a Kubernetes cluster and have PX provide highly available volumes to any application deployed via Kubernetes.

 >**Note:**<br/>We are tracking when shared mounts will be allowed within Kubernetes (K8s), which will allow Kubernetes to deploy PX-Developer.

-## Step 1: Run the PX-Developer container outside of Kubernetes
+## Step 1: Run the PX container on the Kubernetes host machines.
+Portworx can be deployed via K8s directly, or run on each host via docker or systemd directly.

-Run the PX-Developer container using Docker with following command:
+To run the PX container using Docker, run the following command:

 ```
 # sudo docker run --restart=always --name px -d --net=host